jser/product-name/README.md

 - name: product name
 - url: product url
-- releaseNoteProbability: Is this release note?
+- releaseNoteProbability: Do this url have release notes?
     - 0 - 1

 ## Usage